 On this page you will find details for some of the projects managed by Traffic, Parking, Alarm and Lighting.
 The status of the projects listed here may vary between upcoming, ongoing and completed.
 If you have any questions about these or any other projects managed by TPAL, please contact 617-376-1478.

 The City is in the middle of a campaign to improve public safety by targeting speeding vehicles at various locations throughout Quincy.
-TPAL is installing speed feedback signs on 20 streets
+TPAL is installing speed feedback signs on over 20 streets

 Speed feedback signs are electronic traffic calming devices designated to alert drivers of their speed relative to the speed limit.
 Drivers that are violating the speed limit are alerted by flashing text to slow down.